eegg/school-policies-and-procedures/src/equal-opportunities.rst

     * Consider more favourable treatment of disadvantaged children and adults?

   #.
 Are there any aspects of the setting's function, including what is provided or access, that could contribute to inequality?
   #.
-Will the setting's activities have an inpact (positive or negative) upon the lives of people, including members of particular communities and groups?
+Will the setting's activities have an impact (positive or negative) upon the lives of people, including members of particular communities and groups?
 What evidence do you have for this?
   #.
-Are children and families from particlar communities or groups likely to have different needs, experiences and attitudes in relation to the setting?
+Are children and families from particular communities or groups likely to have different needs, experiences and attitudes in relation to the setting?
   #.
 Does the setting have an Equality Working Group?
   #.
 Does the setting have a statement (vision) on equality?
   #.
 Does the setting have a Single Equality Scheme and action plan?